felicio/frontend-project-starter/README.md

 # Coding assignment

 ## Instructions
 Create a simple landing page.
 Your goal is to code it exactly based on the designs provided.
-Form with comments should be functional, including reply buttons (use javascript for that).
-The landing page should be fully responsive.
+Optionally, you can make form comments and reply buttons functional using JavaScript. **The landing page should be fully responsive.**

 ## Progress
 Commit all your changes to a `dev` branch.
 When you are ready to submit your assignment for a review, create a `pull request` from `dev` to `master` and in the right column select your mentor as a reviewer.